adamenger/locksmith/README.md

 ```

 So you want to remove a user from your infrastructure?
-Just delete them from your team and run locksmith again:
+Just delete them from your team in GitHub and run locksmith again:
 ```
 locksmith -access-token 12345 -team-id 12345 > ~/.ssh/authorized_keys
 ```